482 Skills in Demand Visa Document Checklist 2026 (Free)

 What are the most common mistakes when preparing Skills in Demand (SID) documents?

 The most common errors are: exceeding the 5 MB per-file ImmiAccount limit without compressing first; omitting certified NAATI translations for non-English documents; submitting uncertified copies when originals or certified copies are required; including documents expiring within 6 months (particularly passports); and forgetting documents for a spouse or dependent children on the same application.
-VisaPacks addresses all of these — it includes a built-in PDF compressor, auto-naming to a consistent convention, and per-applicant sections for subsequent entrants (secondary applicants, i.e. members of the family unit).
+VisaPacks addresses all of these — it includes a built-in PDF compressor, auto-naming to a consistent convention, and per-applicant sections for family members included in the application.

 How does VisaPacks compare to the Department of Home Affairs checklist tool?